Generic Name: piperacillin and tazobactam

-The combination of piperacillin and tazobactam is used to treat many different infections caused by bacteria, such as urinary tract infections, bone and joint infections, severe vaginal infections, stomach infections, skin infections, and pneumonia.
+Piperacillin and tazobactam is a combination penicillin antibiotic that is used to treat many different infections caused by bacteria, such as stomach infections, skin infections, pneumonia, and severe uterine infections.

-This medication is sometimes given together with other antibiotics.
+This medicine is sometimes given together with other antibiotics.

 Piperacillin and tazobactam may also be used for purposes not listed in this medication guide.

-What are the possible side effects of piperacillin and tazobactam (Zosyn)?
+What are the possible side effects of piperacillin and tazobactam?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.